A Small September Affair: Plot

-As their relationship develops, one night Berrak calls Eylül but she does not reveal that she is with Tek, unable to admit her feelings to her friend.
+As their relationship develops, one night Berrak calls Eylül, but she does not reveal that she is with Tek, unable to admit her feelings to her friend.
 Tek is heartbroken upon realizing this, but Eylül then realizes she has fallen for him, and they make love.

-In the morning, Eylül wakes up and happily starts preparing breakfast for Tek, but seeing her reflection in the mirror and realizing how much she has changed, she panics and calls Berrak to come pick her up.
+In the morning, Eylül wakes up and happily starts preparing breakfast for Tek, but seeing her reflection in the mirror and realizing how much she has changed, she panics and calls Berrak to come to pick her up.

 That night, Berrak, Atil and Eylül are dancing, when Tek approaches them and claims Eylül is his girlfriend.
 Eylül tells him that it is over, it was a "summer love" and she is leaving.
 The next day, when Eylül and her friends are about to leave with a floatplane, Tek comes to plead with Eylül one last time to stay, but she laughs at him and leaves.
 Heartbroken, Tek walks into the water and drowns.

 With this final memory, Eylül's lost September is now restored.
-The crash happened because she saw an obituary in the newspaper for Tekin, and in a panic, lunged at the wheel, insisting she had to go back.
+The crash happened because she saw an obituary in the newspaper for Tekin and in a panic, lunged at the wheel, insisting she had to go back.
 In the present day, diving in to the water, she finds Tek's pen, and writes in the sand that she loves him, as he had done for her earlier in the film.

 Heartbroken, Eylül writes a note to the strawman in Tek's garden with his pen, creating a makeshift gravestone for Tek.